 Alladale is the passion of Paul Lister, an MDF millionaire who used his riches to buy 23,500 acres of land and restore it to something resembling its pristine state: richly wooded and alive with animal and birdlife.
 The surroundings here are undeniably impressive, but after a little time with one of the reserve’s expert rangers you’ll realize that the landscape is unnaturally empty.
 The deforestation of areas like this was compounded by the Clearances, when crofters were mercilessly pushed out of the surrounding glens in favour of sheep, who guzzled the ground vegetation.
 And deer, with their natural predators – wolves – long disposed of by man, have grown in impossible numbers.
 Lister has begun to reverse some of this damage, with a project that aims to restore the area – predators and all.

-All this is the background to a deluxe accommodation experience – Lister wants to prove that his reserve can be a money-spinner, and can engage visitors with more than the traditional hunting, shooting and fishing.
-All these are in fact on offer, alongside nature walks, spa treatments, bike rides and pony trekking.
+All this is the background to a deluxe accommodation experience – nature walks, spa treatments, bike rides and pony trekking are all activities on offer to guests.
 Groups can hole up in the gorgeous lodge or head to one of the two more remote stone “bothies” which give more of a wilderness feel.
-But spartan they are not: think flat-screen TVs, wind-powered wi-fi, splendid evening meals waiting in the fridge and tasteful tweed-covered furnishings.
+But spartan they are not: think flat-screen TVs, hydro-powered wi-fi, splendid evening meals waiting in the fridge and tasteful tweed-covered furnishings.
 The juxtaposition of luxury and wilderness may be jarring to some, but a stay at Alladale is an intriguing and inspiring experience.

 Find wild isolation on Puffin Island